 Staff development has enhanced the readiness of the faculty to fully implement this Special Education Plan.
 Staff has attended, and will continue to attend, workshops and specific trainings to strengthen their instructional skills.
 Staff will work together to support students in the general education setting and in the least restrictive environment.
+Staff receive information and materials related to Direct Consultant Teaching, Resource Room programming and SDI.
 Staff continues to be encouraged to foster communication and relationships with other school districts where students with disabilities are meeting success and graduating with Regents or Local diplomas.
-Staff will be encouraged to participate in training regarding using differentiated instruction and implementing program modifications and accommodations as important tools in meeting the needs of a wide variety of learners.
+Staff will be encouraged to participate in training regarding using SDI and implementing program modifications and accommodations as important tools in meeting the needs of a wide variety of learners.
 The district-wide initiative of becoming trauma-informed also offers a variety of professional development opportunities for staff to gain strategies to engage students more deeply in their education and promote learning and success.
-Staff members take advantage of the many professional development offerings provided by BOCES each year.
+Staff members take advantage of the many professional development offerings provided by BOCES and the Mid-state Regional Partnership each year.